lingyourlanguage/Hindi-Urdu/Hindi and Urdu_ A Story of Names.md

 Years after he had published the book, Khattri showed up at a meeting of the NPS in Benares.
 His response was less than friendly, to put it mildly:

->Khattri was treated with conspicuous hostility.
+"Khattri was treated with conspicuous hostility.
 While “B.A.
 Pass Babu Shyam Sundar Das”, the Nagari Pracharini Sabha busybody, cajoled Guleri [another writer] to join the group that was being photographed to mark the inauguration, he pointedly ignored Khattri.
-Eventually, someone noticed the aged crank [Khattri] who was the father of it all [i.e. Khari Boli Hindi].[^97]
+Eventually, someone noticed the aged crank [Khattri] who was the father of it all [i.e. Khari Boli Hindi]."[^97]

 The fatal flaw in Khattri’s arguments for Hindustani over Braj as the basis for Hindi poetry was that he argued that they were different languages.
 This idea subverted what Hindi ideologues had been working so hard on for so long.
 Hindustani, with its obvious connections to *Urdu*, just wouldn’t cut it as *Hindi’s* literary variety – at least when Khattri presented it.
 Khattri’s opponents defended Braj as strongly as they did *specifically because of its perceived distance from Urdu.*^[98]